ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Offsets are maintained in Zookeeper or in **Kafka**, so consumers can read next message (or from a specific offset) correctly even during broker server outrages.
 We are detailing this in the asset consumer implementation in [this repository](https://github.com/ibm-cloud-architecture/refarch-asset-analytics/tree/master/asset-consumer).
 * Stream processing is helpful for handling out-of-order data, *reprocessing* input as code changes, and performing stateful computations.
 It uses producer / consumer, stateful storage and consumer groups.
 It treats both past and future data the same way.

+### Consumer group

+This is the way to group of consumers so the processing of event downstream is parallelized.
+The number of consumers in a group is the same as the number of partition defined in a topic.

 ## Kafka Stream Details